Awards & Accreditations - Virginia Oncology

 QUALITY ONCOLOGY PRACTICE INITIATIVE (QOPI)

-In 2013, VOA was awarded the Quality Oncology Practice Initiative (QOPI) Certificate of Participation by the American
+In 2013, 2016, and 2019, VOA was awarded the Quality Oncology Practice Initiative (QOPI) Certificate of Participation by the American

 Society of Clinical Oncology (ASCO).
 QOPI is an oncologist-led, practice-based quality improvement program.